mathcodes/Coders-Collective/readme.md

 <br>

-- [x] Create a GitHub repo called `burger` and clone it to your computer.
+- [x] Create a GitHub repo called `coder` and clone it to your computer.

 - [x] Make a package.json file by running `npm init` from the command line.